katungi/Section-tailwind-demo/Readme.md

 The CSS frameworks like Boostrap however have one major disadvantage that came about from increased growth and usage.
 They became too big and offered less control over the styles.
 The learning path became hard since the developer has to learn hundreds of classes that are pre-written.

+In this article, we will cover:

+- What Tailwindcss is,
+- Different ways to install it,
+- and How to use utility-based classes over normal prewritten classes.

 ### What is Tailwindcss

 Tailwindcss is also a CSS framework created by [Adam Wathan](https://twitter.com/adamwathan).
 Unlike other frameworks, it does not come prebuilt with classes that you can just add to the HTML tags and apply styling instantly.
 Instead it uses a different approach.
 It brings a much lower level of control by using utility-based classes.